Governors

 Doctor Mary Short

-Doctor Mary Short, BA (Lond), Ph.D (Cantab) joined the Governing Body in 2015 and is now Chair.
+Doctor Mary Short, BA (Lond), Ph.D (Cantab) joined the Governing Body in 2015 and has been Chair since 2022.
 She was Headmistress of St Helen’s School until her retirement in 2019.

 She began her career teaching History at Francis Holland School (Regent’s Park) before moving to City of London (Boys) School.
 Having led the history department at St Paul’s Girls’ School for nine years, she moved to Haberdashers’ Aske’s School for Girls as Pastoral Deputy Head before taking up the headship at St Helen’s in 2011.

-As well as being a co-opted member of the Education Committee, Mary is a governor of the Francis Holland Schools Trust and Chair of the NFL Trust as well as being a Fellow of the Girls’ School Association.
-Mary’s interests include modern literature, bookbinding, and gardening.
+Mary is also a governor of the Francis Holland Schools Trust and Chair of the NFL Trust, as well as being a Fellow of the Girls’ School Association.
+Mary’s interests include modern literature, history, and gardening.

 Mary can be contacted via the Clerk to the Governors at the school address.